 Writing a data-driven article can be a tough job.
 To make it easier, consider using the tools below:

 iii).
-HubSpot Marketing Statistics: Find all the statistics that you need in one place, with over 30 collections of well-researched data for SEO, social media, blogging, lead generation, lead management, email marketing, marketing automation, mobile marketing, and more.
+HubSpot Marketing Statistics: Find all of the statistics that you need in one place, with over 30 collections of well-researched data for SEO, social media, blogging, lead generation, lead management, email marketing, marketing automation, mobile marketing and more.

 Anne Holland suggests organizing your bullet points in order of importance.
 Also, include a strong bullet point when concluding your article; the middle bullets are often ignored by the reader, who may scan the content just to get the main points.